Q: How old are the volunteers?

 A: Day Camp / Hobé Juniors or Kids Week volunteers: 19 years and up; Teen Week volunteers: 21 years and up.

 A: Counselors in Training: 16 to 18 years old.
 Counselors in Training (CITs) are only used during the Kids Week and Day Camp / Hobé Juniors, or as Teen Week lifeguards.
 CITs may supervise campers only when an adult is present.

 A: Family outings are typically staffed by our program staff and board members.
 If volunteers are used, they are 19 years and up.

 Q: How are volunteers screened?

-A: All volunteers must reapply for positions every year and are interviewed every year, no matter how long they have been volunteering at the camp.
+A: All our volunteers must reapply for positions every year and are interviewed every year, no matter how long they have been volunteering with our organization.